zoasr/fav-tv/apps/backend/README.md

 ### Environment Variables

 #### Required Variables

 - `BETTER_AUTH_SECRET`: 32-character secret for auth encryption
 - `BETTER_AUTH_URL`: Base URL where auth endpoints are accessible
+- `TMDB_API_KEY`: Your API key for The Movie Database (TMDB).
 - `DATABASE_URL`: MySQL connection string
 - `PORT`: Server port (default: 3241)

+##### Getting a TMDB API Key

+1. Create an account on the [TMDB website](https://www.themoviedb.org/signup).
+2. Go to your account settings and click on the "API" tab.
+3. Request an API key.
+You will need to provide some basic information about your application.
+4. Once you have your API key, add it to your `.env` file in this directory (`apps/backend/.env`).

 #### Optional Variables

 - `NODE_ENV`: Environment mode (development/production)
 - `CORS_ORIGIN`: Allowed CORS origins (default: frontend URL)